 What foreign ambassadors say about Vietnam's coronavirus fight?

-The Hanoitimes - It seems that Vietnam has adapted to a "new normal state" after it reopened the economy in late April.
+It seems that Vietnam has adapted to a "new normal state" after it reopened the economy in late April.

 Vietnam has initially contained the novel coronavirus and reopened the economy after efforts that are considered timely and meticulous.
 The country’s primary results have earned ambassadors' remarks about its fight against the pandemic.